keyboard_arrow_up

 Alnico (Aluminum-Nickel-Cobalt)

-A shorthand reference to magnets made from an aluminum nickel cobalt compound.
-These types of magnets have medium to high magnetic strength and have excellent magnetic resistance to heat.
+A term referring to magnets composed of an aluminum, nickel, and cobalt alloy.
+These magnets offer medium to high magnetic strength and exhibit excellent resistance to heat-induced demagnetization.

 Anisotropic